matteocrippa/awesome-swift/README.md

 * [PathKit](https://github.com/kylef/PathKit) :penguin:- Effortless path operations in Swift.

 #### JSON
+*Struggling using json data?
+Here are some interesting ways to handle it.*

 * [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects) - An Alamofire extension which converts JSON response data into swift objects using Reflection.
 * [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) - An Alamofire extension which converts JSON response data into swift objects using ObjectMapper.